-Frogspawn appears mostly in ponds from around January till around March.
 In March you should be able to see frogspawn in well-vegetated, shaded, and shallow ponds across the country.

-But how then do the eggs get fertilized?
+How do frogs eggs get fertilized?

 Fun fact: There is a possibility that more than one male fertilizes the spawn of a female frog